March 12, 2026 (3mo ago)

 AND NOT is_maintenance_window;

-Don't cheat the number.
+Do not cheat the number.
 If your users experienced downtime, it was downtime.
 Maintenance exclusions should cover pre-announced, user-notified windows only.

 Yes, but it requires running your own checker nodes in different regions.
-Deploy lightweight checker containers in 2-3 cloud regions (a $5/mo VPS in each region works fine), have them report results to a central coordinator, and require 2-of-3 confirmation before alerting.
-Uptime Kuma doesn't support this natively, but Gatus and custom solutions handle it well.
+Deploy lightweight checker containers in 2–3 cloud regions (a $5/mo VPS in each region works fine), have them report results to a central coordinator, and require 2-of-3 confirmation before alerting.
+Uptime Kuma does not support this natively, but Gatus and custom solutions handle it well.

-This is the "who watches the watchers" problem.
 The simplest solution: use a second, independent monitoring system to watch the first.
 A free-tier UptimeRobot check against your self-hosted monitor's status page costs nothing and catches the scenario where your monitor goes down silently.
 Alternatively, use a heartbeat pattern — your monitor sends a "still alive" ping to an external service like Healthchecks.io every minute.
 If the ping stops, you get alerted through a completely separate channel.